 Brighton in the Future

-When asked about how their city is changing, Jason and Jade agree that the result of having Britain’s only Green MP and a Green-dominated council means there are more cycle lanes and car charging points, though not quite enough yet!
+When asked about how their city is changing, Jason and Jensen agree that the result of having Britain’s only Green MP and a Green-dominated council means there are more cycle lanes and car charging points, though not quite enough yet!
 The city does, of course, boast a number of green spaces – as well as the big blue space to the south, which is home to a large wind farm.

 And when it comes to housing hotspots, you can’t develop to the south of the city – unless you want to live on a pier.
 There’s little expansion to the East, so the popularity of Hove and areas to the west is growing.